drycpp/lmdbxx/README.rst

 code that will throw an instance of the corresponding C++ exception class in case of failure.
 This interface doesn't offer any convenience overloads as does the resource interface; the parameter types are exactly the same as for the raw C interface offered by LMDB itself.
+The return type is generally ``void`` for these functions since the wrapper eats the error code returned by the underlying C function, throwing an exception in case of failure and otherwise returning values in the same output parameters as the C interface.

-This interface is implemented entirely using static inline functions, so there are no hidden extra costs to using these wrapper functions so long as you have a compiler capable of basic optimizations.
+This interface is implemented entirely using static inline functions, so there are no hidden extra costs to using these wrapper functions so long as you have a decent compiler capable of basic inlining optimization.

 ============================ ===================================================
 C function                   C++ wrapper function